 Al and Teo published many poets who have gone on to contribute to American letters.
 Believing that readers should spend at least as much time reading a poem as the poet did writing it, Unicorn has produced poetry in every form: post cards to books: poems as individuals.
-Today, the press focuses on handbound chapbooks and smaller cohesive sheaves of poetry.
+Today, the press focuses on chapbooks and smaller cohesive full-length collections of poetry.

 ANDREW SAULTERS edits, designs, and produces Unicorn Press books.

-ALAN "AL" BRILLIANT, founder of Unicorn Press and Director Emeritus, is the author of several books of poetry and translation, including the textbook Bus Journal (Unicorn, 2009).
-He is the author of several other journals, including Bookshop Journal.
-Al is co-owner and operator of Glenwood Community Bookstore in Greensboro, NC.
+ALAN "AL" BRILLIANT, founder of Unicorn Press and Director Emeritus, was the author of several books of poetry and translation, including the textbook Bus Journal (Unicorn, 2009).
+He was the author of several other journals, including Bookshop Journal.
+Al was co-owner and operator of Glenwood Community Bookstore in Greensboro, NC.
 In the days and weeks leading up to 29 May 2022, when he passed, Al's greatest wish was to return to the bookstore where he had worked and built community since November 2008.